godotengine/godot-docs/classes/class_viewport.rst

 The amount of scaling can be set using :ref:`scaling_3d_scale<class_Viewport_property_scaling_3d_scale>`.

-Values less than ``1.0`` will be result in the viewport being upscaled using MetalFX.
+Values less than ``1.0`` will result in the viewport being upscaled using MetalFX.
 Values greater than ``1.0`` are not supported and bilinear downsampling will be used instead.
 A value of ``1.0`` disables scaling.

 More information: `MetalFX <https://developer.apple.com/documentation/metalfx>`__.